Chart Color Schemes

 Knoxfield was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Knoxfield has a high cultural diversity, with 37.3% of its population born overseas and 33.9% speaking a language other than English at home.
-Christianity is the main religion in Knoxfield, making up 46.0% of people.
-Buddhism comprises 4.8%, which is higher than Greater Melbourne's 4.2%.
+Knoxfield has high cultural diversity, with 37.3% of its population born overseas and 33.9% speaking a language other than English at home.
+Christianity is the predominant religion in Knoxfield, comprising 46.0% of people.
+Buddhism is overrepresented compared to Greater Melbourne, making up 4.8% of Knoxfield's population versus 4.2%.

 Frequently Asked Questions - Diversity